catsout/wallpaper-engine-kde-plugin/README.md

 Scene wallpaper is supportted by direct opengl(3.2).
 It's almost usable.
 #### performance
-I'm not vary familiar with graphic programming, so don't expect high performance.
+I'm not familiar with graphic programming.
 - Most likely 10~20% usage higher than *wallpaper engine* on windows.
 #### not work
 - Particle System